apostrophecms/apostrophe-workflow/README.md

 npm install --save apostrophe-workflow
 ```

 Then configure the `apostrophe-workflow` module in `app.js` with the rest of your modules.
 We'll start with a simple configuration just providing workflow.
-We will also turn on the very handy "Modified Documents" dialog box by turning on the `apostrophe-workflow-committables` module, which comes bundled inside `apostrophe-workflow`.
+We will also turn on the very handy "Modified Documents" dialog box by turning on the `apostrophe-workflow-modified-documents` module, which comes bundled inside `apostrophe-workflow`.
 You do not have to separately install it.

 ```
 'apostrophe-workflow': {